My Journey Studying In Adelaide And Pursuing CA ANZ

 - Always carry your CV, unless told specifically by the recruiter as not needed in which case they will have your resume printed out for you and themselves.

-- Most of the times you will be asked behavioral based questions (use STAR technique to answer them), and you may be asked some basic technical questions if you are a fresher (nothing too detailed).
+- Most of the time you will be asked behavioral-based questions (use STAR technique to answer them), and you may be asked some basic technical questions if you are a fresher (nothing too detailed).

 - You can always ask the interviewers a few questions about your expectations or anything you need an answer to.